 When the kiddos were playing in the kitchen, I happened to pull out some materials, including my balance scale, from my math cabinet (end of summer cleaning).
 That was all I needed to do for some learning to take place.

 He began putting food inside the buckets and began to notice the buckets moving.
 Then, his sister joined in!
-Soon enough they were playing and learning together by seeing who could have more.
+Soon enough they were playing and learning together by seeing who’s pile of food weighed more.
+We then discussed the word ‘weight’ and what it means.

 Instead of intervening and guiding their play I just let them take over and they were able to not only have a great time, but learn how to use a balance scale and understand its purpose.